bigbluebutton/bigbluebutton/docs/docs/administration/customize.md

 beans.presentationService.defaultUploadedPresentation=${bigbluebutton.web.serverURL}/default.pdf
 ```

+Please name the file "default.pdf" if you do not want BigBlueButton to generate thumbnails, which will be used in some frontend apps, from this file.

 You'll need to restart BigBlueButton after the change with `sudo bbb-conf --restart`.

 If you want to specify the default presentation for a given meeting, you can also pass a URL to the presentation as part of the [create](/development/api#pre-upload-slides) meeting API call.